Root Canal Therapy – Fix Tooth Pain in Niantic, CT

 What happens after treatment?

 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur, however, we are available at all times to respond.
+If a problem occurs, however, we are always available to respond.
 To prevent further decay, continue to practice good dental hygiene.

-Typically, the final restoration for the root canal treated tooth is determined prior to beginning the root canal therapy.
+Typically, the final restoration for the root canal-treated tooth is determined prior to begin the root canal therapy.
 This may include either a composite resin filling or a crown depending on the degree of breakdown of the tooth.

 How much will it cost?